tommyktech/elasticsearch_http_user_auth/README.md

 ## User Management Console

-This plugin provides a web console which manages users.
+This plugin provides a web console managing users and their own indices.
 <pre>
 http://your.elasticsearch.hostname:9200/_plugin/http-user-auth-plugin/index.html
 </pre>